Just 30 Words

 The need to write between the lines, the perverse structure of the limit of “30 words,” the dreadful discrepancy between vacation postcard and death camp: all this runs palpably through the entire book.
 As controlled as it is emotional, the book presents this example of the horror and destruction of the Nazis in an attempt to document something at many levels, to preserve it and keep it from being forgotten.

-Just 30 Words (Interlineary) was certainly one of the most challenging books that I have made, one that took me over 2 years to complete.
-It was exceedingly difficult for me to figure out how I wanted to approach this topic: the lies involved in the 1944 Nazi transport of Hungarian Jews.
+Just 30 Words (Interlineary) was certainly one of the most challenging books that I have made, and one that took me over 2 years to complete.
+It was exceedingly difficult for me to figure out how I wanted to approach this topic: the lies involved in the 1944 Nazi transport of Hungarian Jews to death camps.
 How to integrate facts into art brought up a myriad of issues and placing cards in a pocket in the back of the book with some of the history documented there was helpful.

 It is a good example of a work where the paper was a significant determinant.
 From early on, I knew that I wanted to make brightly colored red & orange papers with watermarks designating postcard shapes and text lines (colors that expressed a lushness and beauty that allowed for another way to explore the magnitude of the ‘Holocaust’).
 But after making (or better said struggling to make) the paper, I found that the substrate so dominated the ‘reading’ that I had to re-think the entire book.
 The resolution ultimately lay in opting for significant collage work, using human hair, eggshells and tipped in papers.